RFQ Template – get a best practice AI generated RFQ letter in 5 minutes

 At its core, an RFQ (Request for Quotation) is a formal document where a buyer invites selected suppliers to submit a price and proposal for clearly specified goods or services.
 The RFQ differs from an RFP (Request for Proposal) in that it focuses more on price and delivery terms for well-defined needs, rather than open-ended solutions.
 And while the concept of an RFQ might seem simple, the devil is in the details — a great RFQ ensures that supplier responses are clear, comparable, and aligned with your business objectives.

-Our RFQ Writer agent is designed to help you issue RFQs confidently and efficiently.
+The RFQ Writer agent is designed to help you issue RFQs confidently and efficiently.
 Instead of starting from scratch, you’ll engage with an interactive guide that asks you targeted questions about your sourcing project: What are you buying?
 When do you expect to place the first order?
 What volume or contract value do you estimate?
 When should suppliers respond, and how will you evaluate their quotes?
 As you provide these inputs, the agent dynamically builds your RFQ letter, following proven structure and best practices used by professional buyers around the world.

 But this isn’t just about generating a document.
 Our RFQ template is built on real-world sourcing experience, reflecting what works in supplier communication, competitive sourcing, and negotiation.
 And because the agent explains every step — including terms like evaluation criteriae-auction, or general conditions — you can feel confident that you understand the process as you build your RFQ.

 What’s exciting is that this RFQ Writer agent will not stand still.
-Over time, it will evolve and improve through collaboration with users like you.
+Over time, it can evolve and improve through collaboration with users like you.
 Every sourcing event is unique, and we know that real-world input makes tools like this better.
 Your suggestions, ideas, and feedback will help us refine the RFQ template, add new features to the agent, and make the experience even more valuable for buyers of all levels.

 We warmly invite you to be part of that journey.
 If you have thoughts on how to enhance the RFQ Writer agent (including the RFQ Template forming the foundation) or the RFQ it generates, please don’t hesitate to reach out.
 You can contact fredrik@sourcingpartner.se with your suggestions, insights, or stories about how the tool helped you in your work.
+Send your word rfq template and we will improve the agent.
+Maybe a next step is to include specifics, as a manufacturing rfq template, it rfq template or a construction rfq template, and mat be also automatically generate a rfq email template.

 So, if you’re ready to experience the possibilities, give the RFQ Writer agent a try.
 See how it can help you turn your procurement goals into clear, supplier-friendly RFQs — and know that your feedback will help shape its future.